Welcome to my web site. Here is a catalog of interesting and useful

 high-speed Internet connection, but it's fun to play with.

-Whenever I can, I use the programming language Scheme, which is a dialect of Lisp.
+My favorite programming language is Scheme, which is a dialect of Lisp.
 It's simple, elegant, and powerful, and there are several excellent

 implementations of it, including MIT/GNU Scheme, Racket, and SCSH.
 See the Scheme section of my list of Programming links for more information.